 "Do you know this name?"
 Harry was surprised.

-"You should too," Draco snapped, "if you read anything on Potions besides the school textbook.
+"You would too," Draco snapped, "if you read anything on Potions besides the school textbook.
 Nicolas Flamel is the greatest alchemist in the world."

-"Why is he not mentioned in The Greatest Wizards of the twentieth century then?"
+"Why isn't he mentioned in The Greatest Wizards of the twentieth century then?"
 Hermione asked, perplexed.
-"I know it because I read it twice."
+"I know it, because I read it twice."

 Draco smiled mysteriously.